+Regardless, all of it is so exciting.
 Involving fine motor and practical life skills, dressing is a big step for young children.
-The ability to dress oneself fosters independence and helps develop self-esteem.
-Who knew you could get all that good stuff from putting a sock on?
+The ability to dress oneself fosters independence, builds confidence, and develops self-esteem.

-So, we came to a middle ground and implemented the What I’m Going to Wear Todayâ€ Dressing Basket, a creation driven by two facts: 1) Like many two year olds, my child would rather run around naked or stay in his pajamas all day than get dressed, and 2) although my son’s dresser is within reaching height for him, opening and closing the drawers gently and softly has proven to be a challenge.
+So, we came to a middle ground and implemented the What I’m Going to Wear Today Dressing Basket, a creation driven by two facts: 1) Like many two-year-olds, my child would rather run around naked or stay in his pajamas all day than getting dressed, and 2) although my son’s dresser is within reaching height for him, opening and closing the drawers gently and softly has proven to be a challenge.

 I place neatly next to his dresser in his bedroom.

-What’s Included: Include the basics: a shirt, a pair of pants or shorts, socks if necessary and a diaper.
+What’s Included: Include the basics: a shirt, a pair of pants or shorts, socks if necessary, and a diaper.
 You might want to include a sweatshirt or something extra your child might need for the day. Â Ideally this basket goes under or near a low coat rack (we’re in the process of purchasing one).

 At this point, I place these items in the basket.
-The next step in the process to independent dressing is to have him fill the basket and then ultimately remove the basket (if it makes sense for him).
+The next step in the process of independent dressing is to have him fill the basket and then ultimately remove the basket (if it makes sense for him).
 We always start the dressing process with our son at least attempting to remove his clothes.

 The results so far have shown that he relishes the independence.
 When I say that we are going to change out of our pajamas, he doesnâ€™t fight me (sometimes I have to remind him of the dressing basket), and runs excitedly to his dressing basket to grab his clothes for the day.

 The beautiful part is seeing your child’s face light up in the â€œI did it!â€ way when you can see the self-esteem building in his body.
 Sounds strange to say but I enjoy this moment even more after there has been a bit of frustration, a point when he truly learned to do it all by himselfâ€ and gained confidence that will help him through his entire life.